-In debriefing, participants expressed varying perceptions of their agency while using EXPLORESELF, with several factors influencing their sense of control.
-Some participants felt that the acknowledgment of their wordings in the AI-generated text played a crucial role in shaping the experience.
-P11 observed that while the AI sometimes paraphrased his inputs into different expressions in its generation, this gave him the impression that the AI was taking an active role.
-However, he still felt a sense of agency because the AI-generated texts were based on his wordings, highlighting that his expressions ultimately drove the interaction.
+the AI was taking an active role.
+However, he still felt a sense of agency because the AI-generated texts were grounded in his original wording, highlighting that his expressions ultimately drove the interaction.
 P8 echoed this sentiment, noting that the system's ability to suggest themes based on her input made her feel that she was leading the process.